Strawberry Tart

 What makes a french strawberry tart recipe different

-The foundation is pâte sablée, and it is worth understanding French pastry doughs.
-The word sablée means sandy, and that describes the texture precisely.
-A high ratio of butter to flour, mixed until the dough resembles breadcrumbs before it comes together, produces a pastry that shatters cleanly when you cut it and dissolves on the tongue rather than chewing.
+The foundation is pâte sablée, and it’s worth knowing what makes it different from other French pastry doughs.
+The word sablée means sandy, and that describes the texture perfectly.
+A high ratio of butter to flour, mixed until the dough looks like breadcrumbs before it comes together, gives you a pastry that shatters cleanly when you cut it and just dissolves on the tongue.

 The cream

-The name comes from its use in the classic Diplomat pudding, a moulded dessert from the 19th century.
-French pâtissiers adopted the technique for fruit tarts because it behaves impeccably, sitting in the shell without weeping or collapsing, even on a warm summer afternoon.
+The name comes from the classic “Diplomate au Bavarois” (Diplomat pudding), a moulded dessert from the 19th century.
+French pâtissiers adopted the technique for fruit tarts because it sits in the shell without melting or collapsing, even on a warm summer afternoon.

 The right dish for a summer fruit tart

-I use the De Buyer fluted dish for this.
-The carbon steel conducts heat directly and evenly, which is exactly what pâte sablée needs.
-Too much direct heat too quickly and the edges catch before the base is cooked through.
-The De Buyer distributes that heat across the whole base and up the sides uniformly, so the pastry bakes to an even golden colour throughout rather than darker at the edges and pale in the centre.
-It also releases cleanly once cooled, giving you a clean, professional finish on the pastry edge every time.
+I love using my De Buyer fluted dish for this fruit tart.
+The stainless steel conducts heat directly and evenly, which is exactly what pâte sablée needs.
+It distributes the heat across the whole base and up the sides uniformly, so the pastry bakes to an even golden colour rather than darker at the edges and pale in the centre.
+And it releases cleanly once cooled, which gives you that clean, professional finish every time.
+De Buyer has been making professional French kitchen equipment since 1830, and for a French strawberry tart, you just have to use good looking and sturdy French baking tools, don’t you think?

 Strawberries, season, and variations

-This french strawberry tart is a seasonal recipe, and it is worth making only when the strawberries are worth eating.
-In France, markets around Carpentras and the Vaucluse are famous for their early-season berries, arriving in May with an intensity of flavour that supermarket strawberries rarely match.
-When they are good, they need nothing more than a light glaze to make them shine.
-When they are not quite there, no amount of cream or pastry will compensate.
+This is a seasonal recipe and it’s only worth making when the strawberries are actually in season.
+In France, markets around Carpentras and the Vaucluse are famous for their early season berries, arriving in May with a flavour that supermarket strawberries rarely match.
+When they’re good, they need nothing else to perfect them.
+When they’re not quite there, no amount of cream or pastry will save them.
+So please, wait for the good ones.

-The same construction works throughout summer as a fruit tart with whatever is best at the market.
-Tarte aux framboises with raspberries, tarte aux myrtilles with blueberries, tarte aux figues in autumn when the figs arrive.
-The pâte sablée and crème diplomate stay constant.
-The fruit changes with what is brilliant right now, which is the most French approach to seasonal cooking there is.
+And the good news is that the same recipe works all summer long with whatever fruit is best at the market.
+Raspberries, blueberries, figs in autumn.
+The pâte sablée and crème diplomate stay exactly the same.
+Only the fruit changes, which is the most French approach to seasonal cooking there is.

 When to make this

-The French do not make a strawberry tart on a Tuesday.
-This is an occasion tart, the kind that comes out for summer birthdays, garden lunches, and Sunday afternoons when there is time to do things properly.
-It takes patience.
-The pastry needs to rest, the cream needs to set, the strawberries need to be arranged rather than scattered.
-None of it is difficult, but none of it can be rushed.
+This strawberry tart is an occasion tart.
+It’s baked for summer birthdays, garden lunches, and Sunday afternoons when there’s time to do things properly.
+The pastry needs to rest, the cream needs to set, and the strawberries need to be arranged rather than scattered, so do take your time.
+It’s not a difficult tart to make, but make sure you’re not rushing.

 Leave your thoughts